 Sculptures and Labyrinth 2020

-Two sculptures and a Labyrinth have recently been added to the trail in Cremorne Gardens.
-'The Sisters' * by Nick Eames, 'Refuge' * by John Merrill and the Labyrinth by Sculpturelogic and Orchardfield * have been created as part of the 'Children Displaced by Conflict' project which commemorates the founding of the Save the Children Fund in 1919 by Ellesmere born sisters, Eglantyne Jebb and Dorothy Buxton.
+'The Sisters' above by Nick Eames, 'Refuge' above by John Merrill and the Labyrinth by Sculpturelogic and Orchardfield see banner and above (images by Bob Richards) have recently been added to the Ellesmere Sculpture Trail in Cremorne Gardens.
+They have been created as part of the 'Children Displaced by Conflict' project which commemorates the founding of the Save the Children Fund in 1919 by Ellesmere born sisters, Eglantyne Jebb and Dorothy Buxton.

 "Every war is a war against children!" - Eglantyne Jebb 1919